Fibre to the Building (FTTB) NBN Explained

 The NBN offers six different speed tiers, but the availability of these speed tiers will depend on the type of technology your premises is connected to, as well as the speed tiers on offer by your phone and/or internet provider.

-There are a range of other factors that can affect the speed of your internet connection such as your building’s cabling, how your provider configures their network and manages their traffic etc., but with FTTB, you could expect download speeds of up to 100Mbps.
+There are a range of other factors that can affect the speed of your internet connection, such as your building’s cabling, how your provider configures their network, and how they manage their traffic etc., but with FTTB, you could expect download speeds of up to 100Mbps.

 FTTB connections are typically a little more reliable than FTTN ones, because there’s almost always a shorter run of copper wiring from the node in the building to your place, rather than from a node sitting on a residential street nearby.